jasonsalas/WaterLoggforWear/README.md

-Log water consumption to Fitbit via voice on Google Glass

 # WaterLogg for Wear - update your Fitbit profile on your wrist via voice!
 ## A utility integrating Fitbit with Android Wear